PoshSylvester/colablink/README.md

 pip install colablink
 ```

-On first run, ColabLink will guide you through installing any missing system dependencies (sshpass, sshfs).
+On first run, ColabLink attempts to install any missing system dependencies (`sshpass`, `sshfs`, `rsync`) automatically and guides you if anything still needs manual setup.

 ### 2. Setup Colab